alensiljak/cashier/README.md

 Manual deployment is done using `netlify-cli` package installed in the project.
 Run `npm run deploy` from the root project directory.
 This requires netlify.toml.
 Otherwise, run from dist/pwa directory.
 To deploy the Prod version, run `npx netlify deploy --prod`.

+## Linter

+eslint is used for linting.
+The vite plugin is enabled.
+To disable ESLint, comment-out the eslint block in the quasar.config.js or comment-out the lines inside it (warnings, errors).

+ESLint itself is configured through .eslintrc.js cofiguration file.

 # Cashier Ecosystem

 Here is the description on how to set up Cashier on Android.
 It demonstrates the main principles on any platform.